 Option A: Users simply unveil the hidden phrase.
 Maybe they need to show their phone to someone at your venue, for example.
 Make sure that you know what information you’d like to collect ahead of time so your team is prepared.

-Option B: A link appears so the users can fill out a survey.
-If you want a survey to show up, please let us know what title text for the link should be and what the survey questions should be.
-Generally, the survey asks for name and email address.
+Option B: A link appears so the users can fill out a form.
+If you want a form to show up, please let us know what title text for the link should be and what the form questions should be.
+Generally, the form asks for name and email address.

 If you are choosing a phrase QR game, provide the phrase with slashes to show how to break it up: